microsoft/pxt-ev3/docs/reference/motors/motor/run.md

 // Run motor for 700 Milliseconds.
 motors.largeA.run(25, 700, MoveUnit.MilliSeconds);

-// Run motor for 700 Milliseconds again but no units specified. motors.largeA.run(25, 700);
+// Run motors B and C for 700 Milliseconds again but no units specified. motors.largeBC.run(25, 700);

 // Run the motor for 45 seconds motors.largeA.run(50, 45, MoveUnit.Seconds);